More Efficient Estimation for Logistic Regression with Optimal Subsample: Unconditional distribution

+\begin{remark} \cite{fithian2014local}'s investigation corresponds to the case of $h(\x)=1$ and $\rho=2\Exp\{\phi(\bbeta_t)\}$.
+For this scenario in Theorem~\ref{thm:3}, the asymptotic variance-covariance matrix of $\hbeta_p$ reduces to $2N^{-1}\M^{-1}$, which is the same as obtained in \cite{fithian2014local}.
+This result is particularly neat in the fact that this asymptotic variance-covariance matrix is proportional to that from the full data MLE with a multiplier of 2.
+The result in Theorem~\ref{thm:3} is more general.
+It shows that if $h(\x)=1$, then as long as $\rho|\psi(\bbeta_t)|\le2\Exp\{\phi(\bbeta_t)\}$ (which is satisfied if $\rho=2\Exp\{\phi(\bbeta_t)\}$), the asymptotic variance-covariance matrix of $\hbeta_p$ can be written as

+which is proportional to that of the full data MLE with a multiplier of $4\rho^{-1}\Exp\{\phi(\bbeta_t)\}$.
+We need to emphasize that this simple representation holds only when $\rho|\psi(\bbeta_t)|\le2\Exp\{\phi(\bbeta_t)\}$ almost surely.
+If the subsampling ratio $\rho$ gets closer to one, the asymptotic variance-covariance matrix in \eqref{eq:62} may not be simplified. \end{remark}

-However, if the sampling rate $n/N$ does not converge to zero, then the conditional asymptotic distribution and unconditional asymptotic distribution of $\hbeta_p$ are quite different.
-First, we notice that under the unconditional distribution, $\hbeta_p$ is asymptotically unbiased to $\bbeta_t$, while under the conditional distribution, $\hbeta_p$ is asymptotically biased with the bias being $\hbeta_{wf}-\bbeta_t=O_P(N^{-1/2})$.
-Second, since the variation of $\hbeta_p$ due to the variation of the full data is not negligible, we expect that the asymptotic variance covariance matrices for the unconditional distribution is larger than that for the conditional distribution.
+{From Theorems~\ref{thm:2} and~\ref{thm:3}, the conditional asymptotic distribution and unconditional asymptotic distribution of $\hbeta_p$ are the same if $n/N\rightarrow0$.} This is intuitive, because if the sampling ratio $n/N$ is small, the variation of $\hbeta_p$ due to the variation of the full data is small compared with the variation due to the variation of the subsampling.
+However, if the sampling ratio $n/N$ does not converge to zero, then the conditional asymptotic distribution and unconditional asymptotic distribution of $\hbeta_p$ are quite different.
+First, we notice that under the unconditional distribution, $\hbeta_p$ is asymptotically unbiased to $\bbeta_t$, while under the conditional distribution, $\hbeta_p$ is asymptotically biased with the bias being $\hbeta_{\wmle}-\bbeta_t=O_P(N^{-1/2})$.
+Second, since the variation of $\hbeta_p$ due to the variation of the full data is not negligible, we expect that the asymptotic variance-covariance matrix for the unconditional distribution to be larger than that for the conditional distribution.
 Indeed this is true, and we present it in the following proposition.